ryanmerolle/arista-avd-examples/avd-evpn-l3ls/README.md

 EVPN vs VxLAN with manual flooding:
  - For my personal needs.
 EVPN does not necessarily need to be deployed with VxLAN.
- - If no VxLAN stretches beyond 2 sites in a region & 1 vrf is maintained in the L3 Leaf & Spine infra, it just adds unneeded complexity if you have no need for managing segregation of tenant routing tables.
+ - If no VxLAN stretches beyond 2 sites in a region & default/MGMT vrfs are maintained in the L3 Leaf & Spine infra, it just adds unneeded complexity if you have no need for managing segregation of tenant routing tables.
  - Manual VxLAN/VTEP Flooding works with automation assuming your VxLAN config base config and logic is solid.
  - Leaf & Spine Role would be useful to separate from the consolidate role L3 Leaf & Spine EVPN role.